Jake Marisnick Player Props: Tigers vs. White Sox

 - He hit a home run in two of 27 games last year, going deep in 2.4% of his plate appearances.

-- In four of 27 games last season (14.8%), Marisnick picked up an RBI, including two games with two or more RBIs.
+- In four of 27 games last year (14.8%), Marisnick drove in a run, including two games with two or more RBIs.

-- In seven of 27 games last season (25.9%), he scored a run, including two games with multiple runs.
+- He scored in seven of 27 games last year (25.9%), including scoring multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.